-Since there is no set model for church leadership within Scripture, it is not possible to speak of the ‘right’ way of leadership or the ‘biblical’ way of leadership that churches today should adopt.
-We also need to remember that early church grew in a culture and context very different from our own and that we need to be very careful about unthinkingly transferring ideas and practices from the book of Acts into our modern day setting.
+Since there is no one set model for church leadership within Scripture, it is not possible to speak of only one ‘right’ way of church leadership, nor is there only one ‘biblical’ way of leadership that churches today should adopt.
+We also need to remember that the early church grew in a culture and a context that was very different from our own culture and context today, so we need to be very careful about unthinkingly transferring ideas and practices from the book of Acts (or anywhere else for that matter) into our modern day setting.

-Leadership within Baptist Churches can be a really thorny issue that raises emotions and voices on every side of the debate.
-This paper seeks to think and to raise issues in a calm and measure way that allows a thinking and gentle discussion.
+Leadership within Baptist Churches can be a really thorny issue that raises raw emotions and low voices on every side of the debate.
+This paper seeks to think, to reflect, and to raise issues in a calm and measured way that allows for thinking and that enables some gentle discussion.
 It is my belief that serious and lengthy discussion about leadership in Baptist churches is needed if we are to be churches that meaningfully represent Christ in the communities in which we live and move and have our being.

-This form of church government is the one that Baptist churches have historically adopted although Beasley-Murray says that “no thinking Baptist would claim that the congregational model is exactly patterned on the New Testament church… it is clear that church structures varied from place to place”.
-Congregationalism is not democracy but theocracy – at least in theory.
-It is the model in which the congregation comes together to discern the heart, mind and will of God through the church meeting.
+Congregationalism is the form of church government that many Baptist churches have historically adopted, although Beasley-Murray said that “No thinking Baptist would claim that the congregational model is exactly patterned on the New Testament church [since] it is clear that church structures varied from place to place”.
+Congregationalism is not democracy, but rather it is theocracy – at least in theory.
+Congregationalism is the model of church government in which the congregation comes together to discern the heart, the mind, and the will of God, through the church meeting together.

 Historically, the newly emerging Baptist churches of the seventeenth century were opposed to the kind of top-down and authoritarian practice of leadership that they saw in other denominations where strong leaders became virtually cult leaders.
 While the Baptist churches were far less prone to falling under the powerful leadership of one man, it could nonetheless happen that one man could exert more influence than was perhaps sensible.

 The early Baptists did believe that their churches should have leaders who would be the pastors, teachers, elders and deacons that would oversee each Baptist church.
-For some reason, apostles, prophets and the like seemed to have been dropped from the type of leadership that God provided.
+Yet, for some reason, apostles, prophets and the like seemed to have been dropped from the type of leadership that God provided.

-Congregational church government in modern day Baptist churches is frequently a source of deep frustration to its leaders who often feel that they are elected to lead the church, but not allowed to do so.
-Democracy stands in the way and demands to be heard.
-Thus, church leaders who have debated and prayed long over issues can find their plans rejected by a church membership that is not in possession of all that the leaders knew in order to make their plans.
+Congregational church government in modern day Baptist churches is frequently a source of deep frustration to its appointed leaders who often feel that they have been elected to lead the church, but that they are not actually allowed to do so.
+Democracy stands in the way of leadership, and democracy demands to be heard.
+“We haven’t voted…” Thus, church leaders who have debated and prayed long over issues can find their plans rejected by a church membership that is not in possession of everything that the leaders knew in order to make their plans.

 Is the ‘one member one vote’ system of Government naïve in treating every member as equal when, in fact, some will be more spiritually mature than others, some will be more informed than others, and some will be more experienced than others?
 Part of the criticism of congregational government is that nothing changes quickly in the church, and yet the churches are living in a time when the world around them is changing very quickly.